segment-boneyard/on-load/Readme.md

 # on-load

-  Safely attach a handler to window.onload.
+  Safely attach a handler to `window.onload` regardless of existing handlers.

 ## Installation